crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 	</div>
 	</div>

-7. Decision Trees are a very powerful classification tool but are prone to over fitting.
-Play around with the code and add more keywords.
-You'll find your accuracy begins to decline after a certain point.
-One easy way to avoid this is limiting the height of the tree.
-This can be done using the <code>max_depth</code> attribute.
-Replace the <code>None</code> with an integer value (try a couple different values).

-	<pre><code>  clf = DecisionTreeClassifier(max_depth=None)</code></pre>

-	Change both the keywords and the tree height and see how accurate you can make your classifier.
-You will submit the tree diagram output of your most accurate Decision Tree.

 	<h3>Statistical Models</h3>
 8. You can get surprisingly far using just a few keywords.
 But why stop there?
 Why not use ALL THE KEYWORDS!?
 That is precisely what statistical models are for!